“It is chronic water shortage in the body that causes most of the diseases of the human body”

 Improve Drinking Water Quality to Improve Your Health

-Drinking enough water is important, but the quality of your drinking water is also critical for health.
+Waiting for the government to find alternative ways to disinfect the pipelines without producing hazardous substances isn’t a good option.
 To learn how you can improve the quality of your drinking water, read about the different ways to purify water at home and while traveling.